-VOLUME 3 - MOUNT HAW THORI VOT V VN CEI NTRE PLACE PLAN: IMPLEMENTATION FRAMEWORK REF# ACTION & PROPOSED UPDATES RESPONSIBLE TEAM SUPPORT TEAM 19/20 20/21 21/22 22/23 UPDATE AND COMMENTS DOCUMENT CHANGES 1.1 Determine options to implement Free Wifi in priority town centre locations ICT I&E Complete X Preliminary investigations undertaken in 2020/21.
-Axford Park determined as the most suitable location.
-Approximate costs for public wifi in Axford Park include: One-off Basic Installation \$2,500 Monthly service fee \$300 Monthly bandwidth \$120 Determining options complete.
+VOLUME 3 - MOUNT HA WTHO RN TO WN C ENTRE PLACE PLAN: IMPLEMENTATION FRAMEWORK REF# ACTION & PROPOSED UPDATES RESPONSIBLE TEAM SUPPORT TEAM 19/20 20/21 21/22 22/23 UPDATE AND COMMENTS DOCUMENT CHANGES 1.1 Determine options to implement Free Wifi in priority town centre locations. ІСТ I&E Complete X Preliminary investigations undertaken in 2020/21.
+Approximate costs for public wifi in Axford Park include: One-off Basic Installation \$2,500 Monthly service fee \$300 Monthly bandwidth \$120 Options complete.
 Funding for implementation proposed in 2021/22 and not supported through the budget process.
-The potential to implement Free wifi in Axford Park to be considered during the development of the MHTCPP 2023/24 -2026/27 and Axford Park Upgrade project.
 Mark action as complete in 2020/21.
-1.2 Install Banner Poles along Oxford Street North S&D I&E X Defer X A location plan was prepared and quotes for the manufacture and delivery of 7 banner poles along the central median of Oxford Street North obtained in 2020/21.
+1.2 Install Banner Poles along Oxford Street North.
+S&D I&E Discontinue A location plan was prepared and quotes for the manufacture and delivery of 7 banner poles along the central median of Oxford Street North obtained in 2020/21.
 Multi-functional light and banner poles were costed at \$42,500 (ex GST - excluding installation) and banner poles to replicate those along Scarborough Beach Road were costed at \$18,000 (ex GST - excluding installation).
 The installation of the \$18,000 banner poles was costed at \$31,000.
 The \$49,000 purchase and installation of banner poles was considered a discretionary spend and not proposed as part of 2020/21 budget prepared during the COVID-19 pandemic.
 Project details and costings to inform the preparation of the 2021/22 budget.
 Funding for implementation proposed in 2021/22 and not supported through the budget process.
-Action to be deferred for re-evaluation and consideration during the development of MHTCPP 2023/24 - 2026/27.
-Mark action as defer in 2021/22.
-1.3 Design and deliver the first phase of Axford Park Upgrade S&D I&E X Defer X X Funding proposed in 2021/22 and not supported through the budget process.
-Axford Park Upgrade is proposed to be included in the LTFP in outer years, with \$206,700 attributed in 2024/25 and \$790,000 in 2025/26.
-Action to be deferred for re-evaluation and consideration during the development of MHTCPP 2023/24 -2026/27 and with consideration to the LTFP.
-Mark action as defer in 2021/22.
+Action to be discontinued.
+Potential to re-evaluate project for inclusion in future MHTCPP as part of the four year major place plan review.
+Mark action as discontinue in 2021/22.
+1.3 Design and deliver the first phase of Axford Park Upgrade.
+S&D 1&E Discontinue × Funding proposed in 2021/22 and was not supported through the budget process.
+Action to be discontinued.
+Potential to reevaluated project for inclusion in future MHTCPP as part of the four year major place plan review, following inclusion of the project in the City's LTFP.
+Mark action as discontinue in 2021/22.
+1.4 Identify barriers inhibiting Mount Hawthorn's Night S&D C&B X Х Administration commenced discussions with businesses in 2019/20 to identify barriers and determine opportunities to